what3words/w3w-arcgis-experience-builder-widget/README.md

 - Create your [own Experience Application](https://developers.arcgis.com/experience-builder/guide/);

 - Create your own experience application with a base map.
 You can now add the what3words widget to the map, on the side or whichever you prefer.
-You can search the `what3words` widget by typing its name on the search bar at the top of the list of widgets or look for the widget on the list.
+You can search the `what3words` widget by typing its name on the search bar at the top of the list of widgets or looking for the widget on the list.

 ![Search widget](./docs/ScreenShot-02-search-w3w.png)